 What can I do if my Ficus bonsai loses leaves ?

 A Ficus bonsai needs a lot of light even in the darker seasons.
 Often, a fig tree suffers from lack of light in winter.
-If a Ficus bonsai gets yellow leaves this is almost always due to lack of light.
+If a bonsai tree gets yellow leaves this is almost always due to lack of light.

-How do I properly care for my Ficus Bonsai ?
+How do I properly care for my Ficus bonsai ?

-Maintaining a Ficus Bonsai properly is easy.
+Maintaining a Ficus bonsai properly is easy.
 Just follow the instructions:

-- 1.Place your Ficus bonsai as bright as possible.
-Straight to the window
+- Place your bonsai as bright as possible.
+Straight to the window is the best

-- 2.Fertilize the ficus from March to September with liquid fertilizer
+- Fertilize the bonsai from March to September with liquid bonsai fertilizer

-- 3.Give the fertilizer according to the instructions on the bottle
+- Give the bonsai fertilizer according to the instructions on the bottle

-- 4.Repot the ficus bonsai every 3 years in early March
+- Repot the ficus bonsai every 3 years in early March

-- 5.When repotting, use a well-drained bonsai soil like Akadama
+- When repotting, use a well-drained bonsai soil like Akadama

-- 6.Read our bonsai repot instructions before
+- Read our bonsai repot instructions before

-- 8.Water the ficus regularly.
+- Water the ficus regularly.
 It should not be too wet or too dry

-- 9.If possible, place the bonsai outdoor in summer (first in partial shade)
+- If possible, place the tree outdoor in summer (first days in partial shade)